francksidi-edb/FacialRecognition/README.md

 ID: 412995, ImagePath: /Users/francksidi/Downloads/celebrity/image_group_538/134483.jpg, Similarity: 0.34490723691677183

+Now Create index on the table to speed up the search:

+The search is now moving from 0.8 sec to 0.008 sec.

 ## Similarity Search using Streamlit application enabling WebCAM

 Change the connection info inside streamlit_face_reco.py